itariss/itariss/README.md

 { Full Stack Developer in progress }

-:beginner: I'm a student at Oracle Next Education program and a brazilian musician and.
+:beginner: I'm a student at Oracle Next Education program and a brazilian musician.

 :dart: At moment, I'm working on to become a qualified profissional developer.